genglongling/CausalT5kBench/README.md

-# CausalT5K: Diagnosing Sycophancy, Rung Collapse, and Informed Refusal for Trustworthy Causal Reasoning
+# CausalT5K: Diagnosing and Informing Refusal for Trustworthy Causal Reasoning of Skepticism, Sycophancy, Detection-Correction, and Rung Collapse

 ## Overview

 CausalT5K is a comprehensive benchmark dataset designed to evaluate and diagnose critical failure modes in large language models' causal reasoning capabilities.
-This dataset focuses on three key diagnostic dimensions:
+This dataset focuses on four key diagnostic problems:

-1. **Sycophancy**: The tendency of models to agree with user claims even when they are causally invalid
-2. **Rung Collapse**: The failure to properly distinguish between Pearl's three levels of causal reasoning (Association, Intervention, Counterfactual)
-3. **Informed Refusal**: The ability to appropriately refuse to answer when causal claims cannot be reliably evaluated
+1. **P1-The Skepticism Trap**: The Skepticism Trap occurs when a model systematically prioritizes safety over correctness, rejecting a large fraction of valid causal claims even when sufficient evidence is available.
+In this regime, high safety scores coexist with severely degraded utility.

+2. **P2-Inverse Scaling of Sycophancy**: Inverse Scaling of Sycophancy refers to the phenomenon where more capable or higher-capacity models become more, not less, susceptible to endorsing incorrect causal claims under social or rhetorical pressure.

+3. **P3-The Detection-Correction Gap**: The Detection-Correction Gap arises when a model correctly identifies the presence of a causal trap or insufficiency but fails to act on that recognition by revising its final answer.

+4. **P4-Rung Collapse**: Rung Collapse occurs when a model answers higher-order causal queries (diagnostic or counterfactual) using only lower-rung associative evidence, effectively ignoring the epistemic requirements of the task.

 ## Dataset Structure